jjg/uhf-plus/README.md

 There's now two pieces of UHF+ hardware: [Type 1](./hardware/type1) and [Type 2](./hardware/type2).

+Both devices are based on a single-board computer (currently [Raspberry Pi 3 Model A](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/) and a SP12T switch to select channels.
+Type-specific hardware is desribed in detail below.

 ### Type 1

 ![Photo of the first prototype built into an old cable box](hardware/type1/prototype.jpg)